continuent/continuent-tools-core/README.md

 continuent-tools-core
 =====================

-The continuent-tools-core is a package of libraries that are found in Tungsten Replicator.
+The continuent-tools-core is a package of libraries and scripts to use with most Continuent Tungsten deployments.
+It is the basis for all other RubyGems distributed by Continuent.

+The code is focused around the 'TungstenScript' Ruby class that is found in Tungsten Replicator.
 When the gem is built, these files are automatically exported from [https://code.google.com/p/tungsten-replicator/](https://code.google.com/p/tungsten-replicator/).

+Installation may be done using the 'gem' utility.
+This will ensure that all prerequisites are installed.

     gem install continuent-tools-core

+Using the tungsten\_create\_load script
+===

+The tungsten\_create\_load script may be used to apply load directly to a MySQL server or through a Tungsten Connector.
+By default, the script will read your configuration and use the Tungsten Connector if it is available.
+This may be disabled by adding '--use-connector=false'.

+Using the Continuent Tungsten management scripts
+===

+Integration with Puppet
+---

+Integration with Chef
+---

+Integration with AWS CloudFormation
+---

+Integration with AWS EC2
+---

+Using the TungstenScript class
+===

 Script Structure
 ---